mongodb-csharp/mongodb-csharp/README.rst

 MongoDB-CSharp
 ==============
+*This driver currently is in a maintenance mode.
+We will not do any future development on it, except fixing huge bugs.
+There is now an official driver with a fulltime develop behind it https://github.com/mongodb/mongo-csharp-driver.*

+If you search for Linq support for the official driver.
+Please visit https://github.com/craiggwilson/fluent-mongo where Craig Wilson has extracted the Linq support of this driver and added it to the official one.

 This is a community supported driver to connect to MongoDB using .Net.
 It is written entirely in C# and has been tested and developed under both Windows and Mono 2.0 (Ubuntu 32-bit 9.04).
 Its API is similar to the Mongo Client one.
 At this point it is becoming a solid base to add many more advanced features.

 Home: http://github.com/mongodb-csharp/mongodb-csharp